mobxjs/mobx/docs/intro/concepts.md

 When using MobX there are no smart or dumb components.
 All components render smartly, but are defined in a dumb manner.
 MobX will simply make sure the components are always re-rendered whenever needed, and never more than that.

-So the `onClick` handler in the above example will force the proper `TodoView` component to render as it uses the `toggle` action, but will only cause the `TodoListView` component to render if the number of unfinished tasks has changed.
+So the `onClick` handler in the above example will force the proper `TodoView` component to re-render as it uses the `toggle` action, but will only cause the `TodoListView` component to re-render if the number of unfinished tasks has changed.
-And if you would remove the `Tasks left` line (or put that into a separate component), the `TodoListView` component will no longer re-render when ticking a task.
+And if you would remove the `Tasks left` line (or put it into a separate component), the `TodoListView` component would no longer re-render when ticking a task.

-To learn more about how React works with MobX, check out [React integration](../react/react-integration.md).
+To learn more about how React works with MobX, check out the [React integration](../react/react-integration.md) section.

 #### 3.4.
 Custom reactions